rhuss/rhuss.github.io/_posts/2015-07-28-jmx4perl-docker.md

 Even if Perl is not your cup of tea, you might like the following tool (for which of course no Perl knowledge is required at all):

-* [**jmx4perl**][3] is a command line tool for one-shot querying a Jolokia agent.
-It is perfectly suited for usage in shell scripts.
+* [**jmx4perl**][3] is a command line tool for one-shot querying Jolokia agents.
+It is perfectly suited for shell scripts.
 * [**j4psh**][4] is a readline based, JMX shell with coloring and command line completion.
-You navigate the JMX namespace like a directory with `cd` and `ls`, read JMX attributes with `cat` and execute operations with `exec`.
+You can navigate the JMX namespace like directories with `cd` and `ls`, read JMX attributes with `cat` and execute operations with `exec`.
 * [**jolokia**][5] is an agent management tool which helps you in downloading Jolokia agents of various types (war, jvm, osgi, mule) and versions.
-It also knows how to repackage agents e.g. for enabling security with the war agent by inplace modification of the web.xml descriptor.
+It also knows how to repackage agents e.g. for enabling security for the war agent by in-place modification of the web.xml descriptor.
 * [**check\_jmx4perl**][6] is a full featured Nagios plugin.

 How can you now use these tools ?
-That's easy.
 All you need is a running Docker installation.
 The tools mentioned above are all included within the Docker image [jolokia/jmx4perl][7] which is available from Docker Hub.

-Some usage examples:
+Some examples:

 ```
 # Get some basic information of the server